thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Adjust the constraint value instead.

 This alert is produced when constraints enabled by default are disabled.
+The default constraints guide Search to "good" spring designs.
+The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

 This alert can be also be produced for designs created and saved with older versions of the software.
 Specifically, constraints on Spring_Index were not enabled by default in older designs.
 If this alert is associated with Spring_Index on an older design, it may be ignored.
 Better yet, clear the alert by enabling MIN and MAX constraints on Spring_Index.

-The default constraints guide Search to "good" spring designs.
-The Seek and Trade features utilize Search internally and thus those results are also guided by the default constraints.

-For example:
+**Examples:**
  - A lower constraint on deflection at the first operating point (Deflect_1) prevents Search from generating negative values for force and deflection at point 1.
  - Constraints on Spring_Index insure that designs produced by the software are within the range of manufacturability.
 For custom springs, consult your manufacturer regarding capabilities and costs.
  - Constraints on factor of safety at the second operating point (FS_2) insure that stresses are in an appropriate range.

     + Disabling FS_2 MIN allows Search to return a highly over-stressed design and declare it as "feasible".

     + Disabling FS_2 MAX allows Search to return a under-stressed design and declare it as "feasible".
     If a relatively heavy, low-stress design is desired (an "over-design" situation), increase the value of the FS_2 MAX constraint.

+ - For compression springs, disabling the lower (MIN) constraint on factor of safety at solid (FS_Solid MIN) allows Search to return a design that would “set” (not return to the original free length if fully deflected) and declare it as “feasible”.
+ - For compression springs, disabling the upper (MAX) constraint on percent available deflection at operating load point 2 (%_Avail_Deflect) allows Search to return a design that would deflect all the way to solid under the second operating load (Force_2) and declare it as “feasible”.
+If a design that achieves its second operating load (Force_2) near or at the solid condition is desired, change the value of the FS_2 MIN constraint to be 1.0 and the value of the %_Avail_Deflect MAX constraint to be 100.

 In summary, while it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.